AdityaGirdhar/Calorie-Tracker/README.md

 For a complete API reference, refer to `backend/README.md`.

+## Assumptions/Choices
+1 .
+The requirement document says

+> "a regular user would only be able to CRUD on their owned records, a user manager would be able to CRUD only users, and an admin would be able to CRUD all records and users."

+It's slightly ambiguous as to whether a manager can CRUD another manager or not, but for the purpose of this project I have assumed they can't.

 ## Citations and References
 Here is a (non-exhaustive) list of online resources I referred to while working on this project.